 Matt Black is a barrister practising out of Brisbane's Quay 11 Chambers.
 Matt provides timely and pragmatic advice and advocacy, with a focus on achieving lasting results for clients.
 He advises and appears for a range of private and government clients in both state and federal jurisdictions.

 Immediately before coming to the Bar, Matt was an in-house lawyer with the legal services branch of Centrelink.
 He was the manager of a team of legal officers, with primarily an administrative law and debt litigation practice.
-His previous experience includes legal research for their Honours Judge Kingham and Judge Koppenol (both formerly of the Land and Resources Tribunal).
+His previous experience includes legal research for their Honours Kingham P and Koppenol DJC (both formerly of the Land and Resources Tribunal).

 Matt's other experience includes:

 - Matt is a member of the Bar Association of Queensland's Migration Law Committee.
 In 2015, he was part of the legal team which was awarded the Australian Lawyers Alliance Civil Justice Award for its pro bono work on a significant migration law case.